19hours/sg-statutes/Acts/Arms and Explosives Act.md

 “Licensing Officer” means the person appointed by the Minister under section 4 and includes an Assistant Licensing Officer;

+“limited liability partnership” has the same meaning given to it by section 4(1) of the Limited Liability Partnerships Act 2005 (Act 5 of 2005);

+[5/2007 wef 01/07/2007]

+“manufacture” —

-“manufacture” includes the preparation of any component parts of an explosive, the admixture or other treatment of the same, the breaking up or unmaking of any explosive, and the process of remaking or making fit for use any damaged explosive, and the process of remaking, altering or repairing any explosive;
+(a) in relation to an explosive, includes the preparation of any component part of the explosive, the admixture or other treatment of the same, and the breaking up or unmaking of any explosive, the process of remaking or making fit for use any damaged explosive, and the process of remaking, altering or repairing any explosive; and

+(b) in relation to an explosive precursor, means any process of producing the explosive precursor, and includes the refining or remaking of any substance to become an explosive precursor;

+[5/2007 wef 01/07/2007]

 “master” includes every person having command or charge of a vessel other than a pilot of a vessel;